-Please Note: M3AAWG is presenting the educational information listed here as a service to the industry because we recognize that feedback loops can be a valuable tool for reducing spam and protecting end-users.
+Please Note: M3AAWG is presenting the educational information listed here as a service to the industry as we recognize that complaint feedback loops are a valuable tool for reducing spam and protecting end-users.
 However, M3AAWG does not endorse or recommend any particular provider or resource.
-While our website includes links to materials created by various third-parties, their products are not affiliated with the Messaging, Malware and Mobile Anti-Abuse Working Group and M3AAWG has no control over this third-party content.
+While our website includes links to materials created by various third parties, their products are not affiliated with the Messaging, Malware and Mobile Anti-Abuse Working Group and M3AAWG has no control over third-party content we reference from time to time.
 The links and information are provided here “as is” without any responsibility for the material and solely for the user’s convenience.

-The traditional definition of a feedback loop (FBL) is a mechanism by which an Internet Service Provider (ISP) reports user complaints, based on when a user clicks the Spam or Junk button, back to the sender of the message.
-ISPs provide this service to senders to help the sender keep their database clean of subscribers who no longer want to receive the sender’s mail and to improve the relevancy of their mail programs.
-Not all ISPs provide this service and there are conditions to enrollment as a sender.
+The traditional definition of a complaint feedback loop (FBL) is a mechanism by which a Mailbox Provider (MBP) reports user complaints -based on when a user clicks the “Spam” or “Junk” button, back to the verified sender of the email message.
+MBPs provide this service to senders to help the sender keep their database clean of subscribers who no longer want to receive the sender’s mail and to improve the relevancy of their mail programs.
+Not all MBPs provide this service and there are conditions to enroll as a sender.
 The diagram below provides a general overview of how these work.

-This format, outlined in RFC 6449, is the standard used by ISPs to report user complaints back to the sender.
+This format, outlined in RFC 6449, is the standard used by MBPs to report user complaints back to the sender.
 It is based on the sending IP and reports are sent in the industry standard Abuse Reporting Format (ARF), which provides the sender with the full message and identification of the user who complained.
 This format allows the sender to identify and remove subscribers who register complaints from their database.